-Designing for glass factories like Rosenthal and Blenko, allows me to take part in a special back and forth between artist and artisan.
-I love the challenge of stretching the glassmakers’ abilities and pushing stylistic boundaries, at the same time as honoring the tradition and identity of the company.
-It has to be new, but also has to be clearly theirs, (pun intended).
+Designing for glass factories like Rosenthal, EOS and Blenko, over 30 years has allowed him to take part in a back-and-forth between artist and artisan, stretching glassmakers’ abilities and pushing stylistic boundaries at the same time as honoring tradition.
+Embracing and negotiating this creative tension is typical of the way he works.